 For the full details on the day by day snowfall forecast amounts, discussions, highs, lows, and wind speeds check out our Mammoth Mountain Weather Page.

 Steve Taylor – The Mammoth Snowman – Over the last 30+ years, Snowman has spent countless hours studying and learning about Mammoth Mountain Weather and Snow Conditions first hand.
 He has been skiing around the hill with marked ski poles since March of 1991 so he can measure the fresh snowfall amounts out on the hill.

 Snowman started blogging this information back in 1990 on the old Mammoth BBS system, then the RSN Forums and then on to MammothSnowman.com in 2004 with Video & Photo Blog report.
 (No YouTube back then).
 Facebook got added to the fold back in 2008 and then the Facebook Group in 2016.

-Snowman has had his reports, videos and photos featured on both local TV Stations here in Mammoth, along with AP, Fox, ABC, CBS and NBC News.
-Learn more about the Snowman and our team here at MammothSnowman.com at this link.
+Reports, videos, and photos from the website have been featured on both local TV Stations here in Mammoth, along with AP, Fox, ABC, CBS, and NBC News.